-Fatal errors are those which will not allow the system to continue the boot-up procedure.
+Fatal errors will not allow the system to continue the boot-up procedure.
 If a fatal error occurs, you should consult with your system manufacturer for possible repairs.

 These fatal errors are usually communicated through a series of audible beeps.
 The numbers on the fatal error list correspond to the number of beeps for the corresponding error.